-Girdling roots – roots from the tree can grow at an improper angle causing them to grow around the main trunk or a large root, preventing it from providing nutrients to the tree, subsequently killing the root.
+Tree roots can grow at improper angles, causing them to grow around the main trunk or a large root, preventing it from providing nutrients to the tree, subsequently killing the root.

-- Too deep – Whether it be a result of grade changes or from plating the tree too deep, trees can sometimes be too far in the soil to effectively exchange nutrients.
+Whether it be the result of grade changes or from plating the tree too deep, trees can sometimes be too far in the soil to effectively absorb nutrients.

 IS YOUR TREE FUNCTIONING PROPERLY?